minikin/tagged/README.md

     subscriptions.firstWhere((element) => element.id == id);
 ```

 This type of code is extremely common, but it can lead to significant runtime bugs and security vulnerabilities.
-Although it may compile, run, and appear reasonable at first glance, it is essential to be aware of the potential risks it poses.
+Although it may compile, run, and appear reasonable at first glance, it is essential to be aware of its potential risks.

 ```dart
 final subscription = getSubscription(user.id);
 ```

-This code is prone to _failure_ when attempting to locate a user's subscription.
+This code is prone to _failure_ when locating a user's subscription.
 Even worse, if there is an overlap between user IDs and subscription IDs, it will _incorrectly_ display subscriptions to the wrong users.
 This can lead to severe consequences, including the _exposure of sensitive_ information such as billing details.

 ## The solution